 Smart Trainer Set-up

-If your budget allows, a smart trainer will provide the easiest and most interactive entry to online training platforms.
+If your budget allows, a smart trainer will provide the most accessible and most interactive entry to online training platforms.
 This is purely due to that fact that all of the smarts and connectivity features are built in.
 If your trainer only transmits via ANT+, you’ll still require a dongle as detailed above, however, thankfully the majority of the latest smart trainers will either provide an ANT+ USB dongle with the trainer or use Bluetooth for easier connectivity.

-Typically all that is required to connect a smart trainer to your computer, smartphone or tablet of choice is ensuring the trainer is powered on and ready to connect.
+Typically all that is required to connect a smart trainer to your computer, smartphone or tablet of choice is ensuring the trainer is powered on and ready to join.
 Exactly how to connect will be as simple as following the steps outlined by your third-party training app of choice.

 Once you have your trainer connected to your application of choice, it’s worth ensuring the trainer is correctly calibrated.
-Most programs will feature a calibration section that simply relies on the rider to spin the trainer up to speed.
+Most programs will feature a calibration section that merely relies on the rider to spin the trainer up to speed.
 This importance of ensuring your trainer is warmed up and calibrated is that it’ll provide the most accurate data to your program, and thus the most fulfilling virtual experience!

 We hope this buyer’s guide has provided some valuable information.
 BikeExchange is Australia’s number one marketplace for all things bike, browse our range of bicycle trainers from bike stores across the country.